 The Energy Management Leadership Awards recognize leading organizations for their energy management achievements and raise the profile of the ISO 50001 energy management system as a proven, broadly applicable solution to global energy and climate challenges.

 Organizations certified to ISO 50001 are invited to submit case studies for recognition.
 Each entry will describe how ISO 50001 implementation occurred within the organization and resulting business benefits.
 Entries will undergo a juried selection process by a committee of experts from around world.
-Selection will take place in June-July 2022; award recipients will be publicly announced in September 2022.
+Selection will take place in March-May 2023; award recipients will be publicly announced in July 2023.

 - CEM Award of Excellence in Energy Management: The top entries will receive the prestigious Award of Excellence.
 This global award brings high-profile government recognition and media attention to organizations that transform the way they use energy.
 The award aims to acknowledge organizations of various sizes, types, sectors, and geographies.